akaAntox/Trading212.API/README.md

 ---

-## WORK IN PROGRESS: Missing features
+## WORK IN PROGRESS: Missing or incomplete features

-- Add API KEY
-- Client methods implementation
+- Missing UPDATE calls
-- Object models for easier usage and data analysis
+- Object models are currently basic.
+Need better object models for easier usage and data analysis

 ---